ansible/ansible/docs/docsite/rst/dev_guide/migrating_roles.rst

     └── vars

+The highlighted directories above will change when you migrate to a collection-based role.
 The collection directory structure includes a :file:`roles/` directory:

 .. code-block:: bash